 In 2500 B.C. the only woman to rule the Sumerians, Kubaba, took the throne.
-Her son, Puzur-Suen, eventually reigned, bringing in the fourth dynasty of Kish, following a brief ascendency of Unzi, the first in the Akshak Dynasty.
+She is the only female listed on the Sumerian King List, which names all rulers of Sumer and their accomplishments.
+Kubaba’s son, Puzur-Suen, eventually reigned, bringing in the fourth dynasty of Kish, following a brief ascendency of Unzi, the first in the Akshak Dynasty.

 This last Kish dynasty ruled for a century before Uruk king Lugal-zage-si ruled for 25 years before Sargon took control in 2234.

 Sargon was an Akkadian whose past is shrouded in legends that some claim were ignited by Sargon himself.
 The claim is that he was the secret child of a high priestess who placed him in a basket and cast him off into a river, a story that was later utilized for Moses in the Old Testament.

 Sumerian tradition says that Sargon was the son of a gardener who rose to the position of cupbearer for Ur-Zababa, king of Kish, which was not a servant position but a high official.

 Ur-Zababa was defeated by the king of Uruk, who was, in turn, overtaken by Sargon.
 Sargon followed that victory by seizing the cities of Ur, Umma and Lagash, and establishing himself as ruler.
 His militaristic reign reached to the Persian Gulf.

 Sargon built the city of Agade as his base, south of Kish, which became an important center in the ancient world and a prominent port.
 Agade was also home to Sargon’s army, which is considered the first organized standing army in history and the earliest to use chariots in warfare.